 USMC Memorial Day

-Memorial Day social film created for the United States Marine Corps Instagram channel.
-I concepted and executed an idea that recontextualized archival combat footage by projecting it across the Marine Corps War Memorial in a stylized, atmospheric environment.
+Concepted and produced a Memorial Day social film for the United States Marine Corps, transforming archival combat footage into a projected tribute across the Marine Corps War Memorial.

 Outcome